Financial Support from the University

 The Alborada Scholarships is available to Veterinary and Medical Science undergraduate students.
 They are granted to those students for whom the funding will have a significant impact, enabling them to study at, or continue to study at, Wolfson College.
 An annual scholarship of between £10,000 and £20,000 will be offered for at least three years per student, subject to satisfactory academic progress.

 Apply online for the Alborada Scholarship.

 Donald & Beryl O'May Studentship

-The Studentship is offered commencing in October 2013 for study in the arts and social sciences (including law).
+This studentship should be available in October 2019 for study in the arts and social sciences (including law).
 The award may be held for one, two or three years (subject to satisfactory progress) and is worth £13,500 towards university/college fees and maintenance.
 Applicants must be citizens of the United Kingdom or the Republic of Ireland.
 Preference will be given to candidates who have had a significant break in their studies at some stage since leaving school.
 The applicant must be resident or have accepted a place to study at Wolfson College.
 The application form will be available from January 2019.

 Wolfson College Studentships

 There are a number of other Wolfson College Studentships available in 2018-19.
 These area awarded by the College Scholarship Committee on the basis of academic ability and financial need.
 Applications must be filled out before 31 March 2018.